Episode Transcript

 goals contributed to many issues.
 Though not tasked with addressing exploitation,

-Highlighted areas where it could occur.
+the panel highlighted areas where it could occur.
+One recommendation

-Speaker 13 (34:46):
+Speaker 4 (34:46):

-Many farms forced labor shortages by hiring Pacific Island workers,
+Many farms forced labor shortages by hiring Pacific Island workers.

-but the report says they won't stay if farms don't
+For the report says they won't stay if farms don't

 improve their cultural awareness and make workers feel safe.